ribtoks/code-jamming/_posts/2019-03-01-tensorflow-inference.md

             numpy.savez(file, array)
 ```

-This will convert tensors to NumPy arrays and use NumPy's feature to save NDarray as zip archive with an extension ˋ.npzˋ.
+This will convert tensors to NumPy arrays and use NumPy's feature to save NDarray as zip archive with an extension `.npz`.

 ## Step 2.
 Import in C++